 Although there is some administration involved in negotiating an escrow agreement (also referred to as an escrow deed) and in the setting up of the escrow account—this is usually outweighed by the benefits of such an arrangement.
-Once set up, an escrow account is relatively
+Once set up, an

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.